epsrc-abcd/abcd-website/event/README.md

 * How might dependent types fit in?
 * Practical issues relating to expressivity (sync vs. async, binary vs. multiparty)
 * Interaction with specific language features, e.g. exceptions
-* Inference vs. type checking
-* Global type synthesis vs. projection
+* Inference vs. type checking; global type synthesis vs. projection

 Details to work out
 ======

 * Name for event
 * How long each presentation?
-(CoCo was 10-15 min; maybe 30 min inc. discussion)
+(Maybe 30 min with discussion; CoCo was 10-15 min)
 * Can we fill all the presentation slots (potentially 18)
 * What could we fill the time with otherwise?
 * Are there any potential research outputs?
 * Run initial plan past Sam for feedback
 * Get basic plan in place _before_ discussing with Simon/Phil in London
-* Give an outline of the event at ABCD meeting on 19 April
+* Outline the event at ABCD meeting on 19 April
 * Contact https://www.rgu.ac.uk/dmstaff/mccall-john re.
 SICSA assistance

 Tentative Schedule